 Section 5.
 Progression.

 All increases authorized by this section shall be effective at the start of the pay period nearest to the anniversary date of required service.

 Employees may receive a one-step salary increase annually on their anniversary date, provided their performance is satisfactory, up to and including the maximum salary rate for their class.
+However, Graduate Engineer 1, Graduate Engineer Trainee, Land Surveyor in Training, Graduate Engineer 2, and Graduate Land Surveyor Trainee employees may receive a one-step salary increase every six months from the prior increase, provided their performance is satisfactory, up to and including the maximum salary rate for their class.

 Authorized increases shall be recommended in the context of performance measured against specific performance standards or objectives.
 Increases will not be recommended for employees in this schedule who have not met, or only marginally attained, performance standards or objectives.
 In such cases, the employee shall be notified in writing, before the employee's annual anniversary date, of the reason(s) for not recommending the increases.
 Increases withheld may subsequently be granted upon certification by the Agency that the employee is achieving performance standards or objectives.
-The substantive judgment of the employee's superior regarding his/her performance is not a grievable or arbitrable matter; however, the withholding of a step increase is grievable and arbitrable.
+The substantive judgment of the employee's superior regarding their performance is not a grievable or arbitrable matter; however, the withholding of a step increase is grievable and arbitrable.

 The anniversary date for all persons employed on or before May 30, 1973, shall be May 30.
 For those reinstated from a leave of absence during the period May 30, 1973, through June 30, 1975, the anniversary date shall be the month and date of such reinstatement.
 After June 30, 1975, reinstatement from a leave of absence shall not change an employee's anniversary date.
-For all employees employed, promoted, reinstated after resignation or retirement, or re-employed after May 30, 1973, the anniversary date shall be the month and date of such action.
+For all employees employed, promoted, reinstated after resignation or retirement, or reemployed after May 30, 1973, the anniversary date shall be the month and date of such action.

 Section 6.
 Achievement Awards.

 At the Agency's discretion, an employee who has demonstrated outstanding performance may receive one achievement award per fiscal year.
 At the Agency's option, the employee may receive a one step in range adjustment or a lump sum amount up to \$1,600.
 In no instance during a fiscal year shall achievement awards be granted to more than thirty-five percent (35%) of the number of employees authorized at the beginning of the fiscal year, except that in an agency of three (3) or fewer employees in this bargaining unit, the Agency may grant one (1) achievement award.
 The receipt of a step increase as an achievement award shall not affect the timing of future progression increases.